 We strongly recommend creating your CustomEases initially (rather than in each tween) to maximize performance and readability.
 You then reference them by ID in your tweening code.
 When an ease is created, it must parse through the points and do various calculations to prepare for blisteringly fast runtime performance during the animation, so executing those calculations when your page/app loads is typically best.

 Get CustomEase by creating a FREE GreenSock account which gets you access to our community forums plus you’ll receive our exclusive “GreenSock Insider” email series (you can unsubscribe anytime).
-Sign up and then go to your account dashboard to download it.
-Note: CustomEase is not in the github repository or CDN; it's only available for download at GreenSock.com.
+Make sure you're logged in, then you’ll get immediately gain access to the download zip containing CustomEase.
+Note: CustomEase is not in the GitHub repository or CDN; it's only available for download at GreenSock.com.